liquicode/lib-user-storage/readme.md

 One of the primary and initial challenges of developing a user-facing system is that of implementating a storage mechanism which promotes the concept of user owned data.
 This can be privata data such as documents and images.
-This can also refer to data which is attributed to the user such as a blog post or comment.
+This can also refer to data which is authored or attributed to the user such as a blog post or comment.

-Furthermore, it is a growing expectation among application users to not only be able to maintain private data (or data attributed to them), but also to be able to share that data with other users of the same application.
+It is also a growing expectation among application users to be able to maintain private data (or data attributed to them), in addition to being able to share that data with other users within the same application.

-This library offers a way for NodeJS applications to implement storage strategies which promote user ownership and the sharing of stored data.
+This library offers a way for NodeJS applications to implement storage strategies which promote user ownership and the sharing of that data amongst other users of the same system.

-This library does not provide an authentication mechanism.
+This library does not provide any authentication mechanism.
-It assumes, by the time you are calling its functions, that you have already affirmed the identity of the user.
+It assumes that, by the time its functions are being called, the application has already confirmed the identity of the user.

 Getting Started